Through a paid internship program, we help high-school students build a solid foundation for mental health and a legacy of community service.

 Engagement in meaningful work is an important building block of lifetime mental health.
 Through Smart Teens Accepting Responsibility Today (START), the ARDX Foundation offers a paid internship program that helps promising high-school students gain real-world experience and develop skills that can help them create a more secure, rewarding professional life.

-This program will work in conjunction with other “community” organizations to collaborate to make a difference in our community, as well as partner organizations, such as ARDX.
+This program will collaborate with other “community” organizations to make a difference in our community, as well as partner organizations, such as ARDX.

 Students are encouraged to apply to the program, identifying those areas of business that are of most interest to them.
 Once chosen for the program, they are immersed in the business field they showed interest in.
 For example, students interested in marketing may be paired with a partner organization’s marketing department.